celol/celol.github.io/content/posts/Reinforcement Learning.md

 Obviously, it's a lot of hyperparameters to tweek, considering the task, so I went in here trying to find a more suitable option, the problem is that with all the structures that I've had, my maximum value looks like a wall.
 My algortihm does not seem to be capable of learning above that limit...
 Thus, the incompletion in my results.

-I'm sorry I could not try and tweak with other parameters, I've like I've come to a pretty good understanding of the lab and the finding of the perfect parameters
+I'm sorry I could not try and tweak with other parameters, I've like I've come to a pretty good understanding of the lab and the finding of the perfect parameters.

+### Course feedback and overall feelings

+As a chess enthusiast, I was thrilled at the idea of discovering of how algorithms such as AlphaZero work.
+I was not disappointed with the content of the course.
+It was great having you as our teacher since you seemed so passionate and really pedagogue.

+I would have wanted maybe to try and implement my "own" network in a lab, but the one that we had made me realise how different and complicated this process might be.
+Furthermore, it was hard on the machine side to be efficient with the Google Collab, and I'm sorry if you feel like I have not dedicated as much time as I should have.

+Overall, I feel like I've theoritically learned a lot, understood a lot aswell ; and I feel confident to try and build something on the Reinforcement Learning side as for now.

+Thank you very much for your time and attention !